 The countdown is well under way now!
 Here we are with day eight of Lord Byron’s 24 Cookies of Christmas advent.
-There’s a complete list of previous cookies in this series at the bottom of this post.
 So far, we’ve covered old fashioned classics, a few family traditional type recipes, and even a fun and kid-friendly marshmallow ball.
 Now, let’s get to one of my favourite ingredients – coconut – with these Chocolate Coconut Balls!

 Speaking of balls, I think cookie balls are more popular at Christmastime than any other time of the year.
 I think it’s because the confection business places a large amount of money and effort into pushing chocolate truffle type balls at this time of year.
 And, in true food blogger fashion, bloggers will often re-create homemade versions of these popular balls.